Hoogkamer/WIFI-Radio-ESP32-V2/README.md

 ![RadioOpen1](/readme_info/images/radioopen1.jpg)

-You can also remove the power adapter, so you have room to remove the docking adaptor piece at the bottom, so freeing up some more space.
+You can also remove the ipod connector adapter, so you have room to remove the docking adaptor piece at the bottom, so freeing up some more space.
 It is probably not needed to do.
 If you remove the docking adaptor, notice the switch at the bottom right.
 You eighter need to short the connection from the inside, or glue the switch in the closed position.
 If you do not do this the radio thinks the docking station is open and it gives an error message so the sliding door does not work.

 Then drill a hole large enough for the audio cable and the usb cable from the front side, and a hole from the backside.